 Even if you don’t feel pain at the scene, or immediately thereafter, you could have injuries that won’t surface until days later.
 Make sure to pay a visit to your doctor for observation no matter how minor the accident.
 Your whiplash compensation will be based on your diligence and the severity of your injuries.

 The next step to consider after you’ve seen your doctor and contacted the insurance companies is to retain legal counsel.
-A lawyer can help you follow proper procedures and get the compensation you deserve.
+An experienced lawyer can help you follow proper procedures and get the compensation you deserve.

 There are several aspects to consider when filing a whiplash compensation claim.

 Some accidents, such as rear-end collisions are easy to define who was at fault.
 Other times, it can be difficult to ascertain.
 For this reason, insurance companies make it a point to use crash diagrams and witness testimonials in order to determine a payout on a claim.

 This is why it’s so important to file a police report after an accident.
 You should try to get as much documentation relating to the accident as possible and seek medical treatment right away.

 Insurance companies pay close attention to how long after the accident you sought medical care.
 Don’t just go to the emergency room because they may deem your injuries minor according to what they see at the time.
 Remember that a whiplash injury can take a few days to manifest.